crashwire-verbatim/repo/index.md

 To see what is available, please view the `Packages` files.

-Please provide your input here regarding this arch-all repository for Termux.
+Please provide your input regarding this arch-all repository for Termux.
 Did it work for you?
 Were you able to use it?

-The intended purpose of this Termux repository is for storage and retrieval of Termux *.deb files in the arch-all branch from http://termux.net 😀
+The intended purpose of this Termux repository is for archiving Termux `*.deb` files in the arch-all branch from http://termux.net 😀